tlswg/tls13-spec/draft-ietf-tls-tls13.md

            opaque                 server_random[32];
        } SecurityParameters;

+[TODO: update this to handle new key hierarchy.]

-The record layer will use the security parameters to generate the following four
+The connection state will use the security parameters to generate the following four
 items:

        client write key